Solving QBF by Abstraction: Evaluation

-The overall effect of the certification approach on the running times is negligible (less than $1\%$ increase for both variants) which confirms our goal that the combination of solving and certification can be implemented efficiently.
-Table~\ref{tbl:number_of_certified_instances_per_family} shows the results of the certification run.
-Compared to Table~\ref{tbl:number_of_solved_instances_per_family} only in the gbfgallery2014 benchmark set there were some instances that could not be solved within timeout when certification was enabled.
-In most benchmarks, the time spent verifying the result exceeded the solving times.
-Consequently, not all of the solved instance could also be verified within timeout.
-We did not expect the verification to be a bottleneck, for future results we want to try more sophisticated SAT solvers reduce the time needed for verification.
+The overall effect of the certification approach on the runtimes is negligible (less than $1\%$ increase) which we consider as achieving our goal that the combination of solving and certification can be implemented efficiently.
+Table~\ref{tbl:number-of-certified-instances-per-family} shows the results of the certification run.
+The number of verified instances is lower than the number of solved ones because the verifier exceeded the time- and memory-limit on some instances that could be solved within the limits.
+To further reduce the size of certificates, one can employ circuit minimization techniques.
+Especially compared to CNF certification, these results are very promising and could boost the use of QBF in synthesis applications.

-The spike in the average size in the translated benchmarks is partially due to the (incomplete) translation, i.e., not every auxiliary CNF variable was detected and influences the certificate size negatively.
-To further reduce the size of certificates, we plan to employ available circuit minimization techniques.

-Figure~\ref{fig:scatter_certification_size} compares the size produced by both solver variants on the commonly solved instances of the structural benchmarks.
-The observation correlates with Table~\ref{tbl:number_of_solved_instances_per_family} and~\ref{tbl:number_of_certified_instances_per_family} in that it shows a small advantage of the PicoSAT version, especially in seemingly more difficult instances, that are instances with large certificates.